 Firstly, the Metropolis algorithm's sufficiency diminishes at the lower end of the temperature range.
 In the presence of exceedingly high barriers (relative to the thermal energy $k{\rm B}T$) between different adjacent basins, certain states become inaccessible within a reasonable sampling time, rendering proper ergodicity unattainable.
 Consequently, flawed sampling leads to overestimated free energies.
-Rather than employing specialized techniques or algorithm modifications to enhance ergodicity[51], we opt for the standard Metropolis scheme, exercising caution when interpreting formation free energies at very low temperatures.
+Rather than employing specialized techniques or algorithm modifications to enhance ergodicity,54 we opt for the standard Metropolis scheme, exercising caution when interpreting formation free energies at very low temperatures.
+In the present analysis, this limitation bears minimal significance, particularly as the anharmonic effects of interest become more prominent at higher temperatures.

 The second notable issue in the simulations pertains to the definition of the phase boundary, specifically, what criteria are used to identify a cluster.
-In the selected MC simulation protocol, the conventional Stillinger connectivity distance $r{\rm S}$ is employed to determine whether a monomer is part of the cluster[52].
-The selection of $r{\rm S}$ is crucial, as its value needs to be tailored for each potential and simulated temperature to avoid a systematic misrepresentation of the formation free energy.
+In the selected MC simulation protocol, the conventional Stillinger connectivity distance $r{\rm S}$ is employed to determine whether a monomer is part of the cluster.55 The selection of $r{\rm S}$ is crucial, as its value needs to be tailored for each potential and simulated temperature to avoid a systematic misrepresentation of the formation free energy.
 An excessively small $r{\rm S}$ results in an overestimation of $W_N^{\rm MC}$ (as attractive interactions are cut short), while an excessively large $r{\rm S}$ leads to the formation of loosely connected, fluffy complexes with an unclear phase boundary, resulting in an underestimated $W_N^{\rm MC}$.